zdravkov/kendo-docs/api/dataviz/chart.md

 Can be set to :

 * Array of objects.
 Each point is bound to the field specified via the [series.field](#configuration-series.field) option.
 * Array of numbers.
-Supported when the [series.type](#configuration-series.type) option is set to "area", "bar", "column", "donut", "pie", "stepLine" or "line".
+Supported when the [series.type](#configuration-series.type) option is set to "area", "bar", "column", "donut", "pie", "stepLine", "stepArea" or "line".
 * Array of arrays of numbers.
 Supported when the [series.type](#configuration-series.type) option is set to "bubble", "scatter", "scatterLine", "ohlc" or polar series.
     * Bubble series need arrays of three values - X value, Y value and Size value e.g. `[1, 1, 10]`
     * Scatter and scatter line series need arrays of two values - X value and Y value